Glassdoor/PreferenceX/README.md

 ## Default Values

 SharedPreference reads require a default value to be given.
-You can easily define the default value for your given preference:
+You can easily define the default value for your given preference with an optional parameter:

 ```kotlin
 @Preference(defaultLong = 1L)